Group Chat Ecology in Enterprise Instant Messaging: How Employees Collaborate Through Multi-User Chat Channels on Slack: Related Work

 In addition to the HCI research effort of understanding human chat behavior, NLP researchers have also investigated how to advance techniques to automatically analyze text-based human conversations.
 However, most of these NLP researches focus on the one-on-one conversation scenarios (i.e. conversation between a chatbot and a human user), on which information retrieval traditional methods, syntactic/semantic parsing techniques, and neural sequence-to-sequence generation models are integrated into the chatbot \cite{higashinaka2014towards,yan2016docchat,zhou2018design}.
 For the domain of analyzing group chat conversations, there are a few works on disentangling interleaved conversational threads to form threads discussing single topics~\cite{wang2019extracting,elsner2010disentangling, mayfield2012hierarchical,jiang2018learning} and extracting knowledge from conversational dialogues~\cite{hixon2015learning}.
 These works have limitations in the sense that they neglect the richness in conversation patterns in different conversational categories.
 For example, the work~\cite{wang2019extracting} was conducted on particular interest-based Reddit forums; and the work~\cite{hixon2015learning} focused only on educational related topics, thus they have limited generalizability to other domains or contexts.

+One notable research work that is particularly relevant to our project is from Lin et al.~\cite{lin2016developers} They designed an exploratory study to investigate how software engineers use Slack.
+Through a survey study, the survey respondents replied why and how they use Slack.
+For example, the respondents mentioned three types of benefits of using Slack: personal benefits, team-wide benefits, and community benefits.
+Lin's work sheds light on the variate use patterns and perceived benefits of group chat, but because their data were only from qualitative survey results, it did not provide actionable insights on how to materialize their findings into the design of algorithms or applications in the group chat scenario.

-This work focuses on the workplace group chat and we believe better categorization of conversation groups and more careful analysis of the characteristics of different conversation group categories are necessary for the followup NLP tasks or CSCW system building tasks.
+Our work focuses on the real-world workplace group chat ecology.
+We argue a better categorization of different types of conversation groups through modeling with these chat groups' meta-information (without looking at the potentially sensitive message content) is necessary for the downstream NLP algorithms or HCI system building tasks.